ryandyrhamadhany/School-Attendance-sistem/README.md

 </h1>

 <h3>
-  I try ti making this project, beacuse this recommendation for beginners project
+  I try to making this project, beacuse this recommendation for beginners project
 </h3>

 <h5>